 Check Our Inventory For Immediate Shipment - Aluminum Foil Rolls/Coils In Stock!

 For your convenience we accept Mastercard, Visa and American Express.
 REQUEST A QUOTE NOW!

 Be sure to check out our Value Added Services page.

-Aluminum alloys with a wide range of properties are used in engineering structures.
+Aluminum alloys with a wide range of properties in aluminum alloysare used in engineering structures.
 Alloy systems are classified by a number system (ANSI) or by names indicating their main alloying constituents (DIN and ISO).
 Selecting the right alloy for a given application entails considerations of strength, ductility, formability, workability, weldability and corrosion resistance to name a few.
-A brief historical overview of alloys and manufacturing technologies is available here.
 Aluminum is used extensively in modern aircraft due to its high strength to weight ratio.